JuergenGutsch/blog/_source/_posts/2021-04-22-aspnetcore6-07-custom-event-arguments.md

 This is the seventh part of the [ASP.NET Core on .NET 6 series]({% post_url aspnetcore6-01.md %}).
 In this post, I want to have a quick into the support for custom event arguments in Blazor.

-Microsoft added the support for custom event arguments in Blazor.
+In Blazor you can create custom events and Microsoft now added the support for custom event arguments for those custom events in Blazor as well.
+Microsoft added a sample in the [blog post about the preview 2](https://devblogs.microsoft.com/aspnet/asp-net-core-updates-in-net-6-preview-2/) that I like to try in a small Blazor project.

 ## Exploring custom event arguments in Blazor

+ At first I'm going to crate a new Blazor WebAssembly project: